Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 These functions are not exclusive, implying that inland terminals can serve several functions at once.
 Therefore, there is no single model for an inland port.
 For inbound or outbound freight flows, the inland terminal is the first tier of a functional hierarchy that defines its fundamental (activities it directly services) and extended (activities it indirectly services) hinterlands.
 Similar to logistics clusters, dry ports offer unique added value opportunities as inland locations handling cargo.
 Considering the potential mix of the functions of inland ports, five major criteria ensure that they fulfill their role as an interface between global and regional freight distribution systems efficiently:

 - Massification.
 The hinterland massification opportunities offered by inland ports are associated with lower transport costs and better accessibility.
-It takes place over two interdependent dimensions.
+Massification takes place over two interdependent dimensions.
 The first concern the massification of flows between the port terminal and the inland port through a high capacity corridor.
 Intermodal rail and barge services represent the dominant means over which this process is achieved.
-The second relates to the consolidation and deconsolidation of cargo flows, depending on if it concerns inbound or outbound logistics.
+The second relates to the consolidation and deconsolidation of cargo flows, depending on whether inbound or outbound logistics are involved.

 The enduring challenges in inland port development remain the provision of infrastructures and the ability to attract in a timely fashion sufficient cargo volumes to justify returns on investments.